"Peace and Variations"

 Questions?
 Contact email@example.com.

-THE ACADEMY: Ages 16-20.
-The Boston GuitarFest Academy program is a classical guitar intensive for high school and college students ages 16-20, running 7 days from June 25-July 1 (two days before The Institute begins).
+Ages 16-20.
+The Boston GuitarFest Academy program is a classical guitar intensive for high school and college students ages 16-20, running 7 days from June 24-30 (two days before The Institute begins).
 Academy participants will receive 2 extra days of tailored instruction, masterclasses with GuitarFest guest artists and faculty, including Eliot Fisk, private guitar lessons with NEC faculty and alumni, seminars and workshops on music theory, technique, competition preparation, career development and healthy practice, and ensemble rehearsals and coachings.
 Participants can also sign up at NO ADDITIONAL COST for a competition exclusive to the Academy, with various prizes, including a monetary first prize of $750 and a shared performance in Jordan Hall for the following year's festival.
 Participants also receive full access to all GuitarFest concerts, the Luthier Expo, and other events related to the GuitarFest Institute program.
-MORE INFO AND REGISTRATION

-THE INSTITUTE: Ages 21 and over.
-From June 27-July 1, guitarists of various levels over the age of 20 will be immersed in 5 days of private lessons, masterclasses, guitar chamber ensembles rehearsals and coachings, seminars, and concerts featuring renown artists, including GuitarFest Artistic Director and NEC faculty member Eliot Fisk.
+Ages 21 and over.
+From June 26-30, guitarists of various levels over the age of 20 will be immersed in 5 days of private lessons, masterclasses, guitar chamber ensembles rehearsals and coachings, seminars, and concerts featuring renown artists, including GuitarFest Artistic Director and NEC faculty member Eliot Fisk.
 From professional guitarists to aficionados, the Institute offers a great experience for everyone.
 The Luthier Expo and a visit to Boston's Museum of Fine Arts are also available to all participants.
-MORE INFO AND REGISTRATION

 There are various prizes for winners of each competition, including monetary prizes for The Academy Competition, as well as free and reduced registration for next year's festival programs.